AIOnGraph/PersonIdentification/README.md

-# Face recognition app using Streamlit
+# Person recognition app using Streamlit

-This is a face recognition application built using Python, [Face-Recognition API](https://github.com/ageitgey/face_recognition) and Streamlit framework.
-The app allows users to upload an image containing faces and performs face recognition using the face recognition library.
+This is a Person recognition application built using Python, [Face-Recognition API](https://github.com/ageitgey/face_recognition) and Streamlit framework.
+The app allows users to upload an image containing Person and performs face recognition using the face recognition library.

 ## Features